barancev/webdriver-factory/README.md

 This library provides an utility to manage WebDriver instances.
 It helps to create, reuse and dismiss WebDriver instances.

-To use this library in a maven project you have to add a dependency
+To use this library in a maven project you have to add these dependencies:

 ```
 <dependency>